HGmin1159/HGmin1159.github.io/_posts/2021-09-24-quantum7_eng.md

 Let's do this.

-To implement it, we need c_if method.
-To use them we have to use ClassicalRegister() function as below.
+To implement it, we need the c_if method.
+To use them we have to use the ClassicalRegister() function as below.

 ```python
 from qiskit import QuantumRegister, ClassicalRegister